ArcGIS Pro supports the following visual modes of operation:

 - Open the ArcGIS Pro Settings page.

-- On the start page, click Settings in the lower left corner.
+- On the start page, click the Settings tab .

 - From an open project, click the Project tab on the ribbon.

 - In the list of tabs on the left, click Options.